Potent Pinto: 1977 Ford Mustang II Street Machine – Sold?

 February 18, 2021 Update – We just discovered the private seller of this ’77 Mustang II we first featured in later January just replaced their original Craigslist ad with a new one.
 The pictures, description, and asking price all remain the same.

 The right car at the right time.
 That’s how Ford described its radically downsized, Pinto-based, Mustang II when it launched for the 1974 model year.
 While the styling was visually appealing that continued key elements of the original car, most hot rodders overlooked this vintage of Mustang, especially once they found the Fox Body generation following to be such an easier car to modify.
-The seller of this 1977 Ford Mustang II currently listed here on Craigslist in Milford, Massachusetts with this 351 cubic inch powered sleeper.
+The seller of this 1977 Ford Mustang II originally listed in January 2021 in Milford, Massachusetts with this 351 cubic inch powered sleeper.
 We’re amazed at how well this 351 fits in the engine bay of these tiny cars.
 Reported to be nicely restored with fresh paint and a very presentable original interior, the seller’s ask of $11,500 falls well above the top-end estimates of both the Hagerty Insurance Online Valuation Tool and the Collector Car Market Review.
-If you are serious about buying this Mustang II street machine, you can start the conversation by calling the seller at (508) 498-5789.
-When you connect, please remember to mention you saw his Mustang II featured here on GuysWithRides.com.

 Ford had big shoes to fill when it decided to replace the now-oversize Mustang with the redesigned second-generation Mustang II for 1974.
 In addition to now being Pinto-based with a four-cylinder engine standard, The new car was only available in either two-door coupe or hatchback form; a convertible version was never made available for this generation.
 While speed enthusiasts lamented the car’s radically smaller design (the Mustang II was 490 pounds lighter and almost 19 inches shorter than the 1973 Mustang), and use of Pinto components, the still-sporty design combined with decent-for-the time fuel economy and decent handling helped Ford move over 1.1 million units during its five-year production run.